khorosh1lov/CSI-244W24_GuidedActivity4/README.md

           }
      ```
 2. **Put Request:**
    - Create a put method.
-Again, be sure that you are inside of the class but outside of the previous methods we created..
+Again, be sure that you are inside of the class but outside of the previous methods we created.
    - A put method is similar to a post in that it requires a url and data
    - A put request sends data through the body.
    - The object passed to the fetch call will define the request method as PUT